nearprotocol/stakewars/challenges/challenge004.md

 | TestNet | 43,200 |
 | MainNet | 43,200 |

-You can estimate the advancement of the current epoch by subtracting the `latest_block_height` from `epoch_start_height + 10000`.

 ### Monitor the seat price
-Identify the current seat price, by using near-shell, or calculating it yourself.

-With near-shell you can know:
+Measure or calculate yourself the cost of a seat to become validator.

+As an example, you may use near-shell to know:
 - the current epoch seat price with `near validators current | awk '/price/ {print substr($6, 1, length($6)-2)}'`
 - the next epoch seat price price with `near validators next | awk '/price/ {print substr($7, 1, length($7)-2)}'`
 - the estimated t+2 seat price with `near proposals | awk '/price =/ {print substr($15, 1, length($15)-1)}'`

 ## 2.Manage the seat price
-The challenge is complete when you can dynamically adjust the locked balance of your staking pool to maintain **one seat**.
+This challenge is complete when you can dynamically adjust the locked balance of your staking pool, and maintain **one seat**.

-An example is to use the commands `stake` and `unstake` with near shell, dynamically locking your funds.
+You can use the commands `stake` and `unstake` with near shell, dynamically locking your funds:
 ```
 near call <POOL_ID> stake '{"amount": "<STAKE_AMOUNT>"}' --accountId <WARCHEST_ID>
 ```